zwindler/demystifions-kubernetes/README.md

 rm containerd-1.6.10-linux-amd64.tar.gz
 ```

+### Misc

+We need `cfssl` tool to generate certificates.
+Install it.

+Optionnaly, to ease this tutorial, you should also have a mean to easily switch between terminals. `tmux` or `screen` are your friends.
+Here is a [tmux cheat sheet](https://tmuxcheatsheet.com/) ;-)

+Optionnaly as well, `curl` is a nice addition to play with API server.

 ### Certificates

 Even though this tutorial could be run without having any TLS encryption between components (like Jérôme did), for fun (and profit) I'd rather use encryption everywhere.